 A decrease in the levels of this hormone may cause sleep disturbance, low libido, erectile dysfunction, fragile bones, fatigue, depression, decreased body hair and impaired growth of sexual organs.

 Low testosterone has also been associated with Diabetes and obesity.

 Low testosterone is under-diagnosed and it is likely that many men are missing out on the benefits of testosterone supplementation.

-If you have some of the above symptoms and you have had blood tests which confirm the low Testosterone, you are likely to be a candidate for Testosterone Replacement Therapy.
+If you have some of the above symptoms and you have had blood tests which confirm the low Testosterone on a morning sample (before 10 am), you are may be a candidate for Testosterone Replacement Therapy.